kad-ecoli/InterLabelEC/README.md

 This will download the ESM2 models into `Data/esm_models`.

-To update the current GOA database, run:
+To convert the format of the current EC database, run:

 ```bash
 ./conda/bin/python update_data.py
 ```

-This will download the latest GOA database and convert it into the required format.
+This will convert the EC database into the required format.

 ## Data Processing